Why LLM Context Windows Fill Up Faster Than You Think

 Long-running conversational assistants

 Implement hierarchical summarization.
 Keep 8–12 verbatim turns.
 Run summarization asynchronously when history exceeds 15–20 turns.
 Cap summaries at 400 tokens.
 This keeps the history zone bounded while preserving continuity.
-Combine with a fixed-cost audit: every 100 turns or so, review whether the system prompt has grown through edits — prompt creep is real.
+Combine with a fixed-cost audit: every hundred turns or so, re-measure your system prompt token count.
+Prompt creep — the tendency of system prompts to accumulate new instructions, edge-case rules, and clarifications over time — is real and common.
+A prompt that started at 600 tokens can quietly grow to 3,000 across six months of product changes.

 Document-heavy research assistants (heavy RAG use)